Estimating Individual Responses when Tomorrow Matters: Structural interpretation

 \subsection{Decisions and policy rule}

-Let $u_i(y_{it},x_{it},z_{it},\nu_{it})$ denote period $t$'s contemporaneous payoffs.
-Here the action may be continuous or discrete, so our framework covers structural dynamic discrete choice models as well as models with continuous choices.\footnote{Here $\pi_{it}$ are not payoff-relevant.
-However, the nonparametric decision rule below will remain the same if payoffs $u_i(y_{it},x_{it},\pi_{it},z_{it},\nu_{it})$ depend on $\pi_{it}$.} Let $\beta_i$ denote the time discount factor.
-The individual solves the infinite horizon program
+Let $u_i(y_{it},x_{it},z_{it},\nu_{it})$ denote period $t$'s contemporaneous payoffs.\footnote{Here $\pi_{it}$ are not payoff-relevant.
+However, the nonparametric decision rule in (\ref{eq_a}) will remain the same if payoffs $u_i(y_{it},x_{it},\pi_{it},z_{it},\nu_{it})$ depend on $\pi_{it}$.} Here the action may be continuous or discrete, so our framework covers structural dynamic discrete choice models as well as models with continuous choices.
+It also covers settings with vector-valued actions, including mixed discrete-continuous choices (e.g., \citealp{bruneel2022discrete}). {We consider a standard setup where individuals maximize the expected discounted sum of utilities, with a constant discount factor $\beta_i$.} The individual solves the infinite-horizon program